Chart Color Schemes

 Forestville - Killarney Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Forestville - Killarney Heights' dwelling structure, as per the latest Census, had 85.3% houses and 14.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 57.6% houses and 42.4% other dwellings.
-Home ownership in Forestville - Killarney Heights was 43.5%, with mortgaged dwellings at 38.7% and rented ones at 17.8%.
-The median monthly mortgage repayment was $3,400, higher than Sydney metro's average of $3,000.
-Median weekly rent in the area was $720, compared to Sydney metro's $592.
-Nationally, Forestville - Killarney Heights' mortgage repayments were significantly higher at $3,400 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Forestville-Killarney Heights' dwellings, as per the latest Census, were 85.3% houses and 14.6% other dwellings (semi-detached, apartments, 'other').
+This contrasts with Sydney metro's 57.6% houses and 42.4% other dwellings.
+Home ownership in Forestville-Killarney Heights stood at 43.5%, with mortgaged dwellings at 38.7% and rented ones at 17.8%.
+The median monthly mortgage repayment was $3,400, higher than Sydney metro's $3,000.
+Median weekly rent was $720, compared to Sydney metro's $592.
+Nationally, Forestville-Killarney Heights' mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing